 It’s important to understand which words and phrases are commonly used in searches for your type of product or service.
 The Google Keyword tool can help you find the best words and phrases.

 Google rewards websites that link to other relevant sites and especially those that attract a lot of links too.
 You can actively increase the number of good links in and out of your site to boost traffic.
 Find out how by reading John Straw’s article on Link building tips and strategies.
-Or check out James Gurd’s article, Building links to boost your website ranking.

 The internet may be global, but most small firms are casting their net in their local area and their SEO strategy needs to reflect this.
 We’ve got lots of good articles on local search issues including: Reach the top of local search rankings and How to use Google Places listings to find customers.